Lima Memorial Health System Logo

 Antidepressants are normally used to treat people with depression.
 But, low doses of these medicines can help with chronic low back pain, even if the person does not feel sad or depressed.

-These drugs work by changing the levels of certain chemicals in your brain.
+These medicines work by changing the levels of certain chemicals in your brain.
 This changes the way your brain notices pain.
 Antidepressants most commonly used for chronic low back pain also help you sleep.

 Antidepressants most often used for back pain are: